levimatther/metaapi-node.js-sdk/readme.md

 console.log(await historyApi.getStrategiesSubscribedTransactions(new Date('2020-08-01'), new Date('2020-09-01'));
 ```

-#### Resynchronizing slave accounts to maters
+#### Resynchronizing slave accounts to masters
+There is a configurable time limit during which the trades can be opened.
 Sometimes trades can not open in time due to broker errors or trading session time discrepancy.
 You can resynchronize a slave account to place such late trades.
 Please note that positions which were
 closed manually on a slave account will also be reopened during resynchronization.